 After crossing Pine Meadow Brook on a wooden footbridge, turn left, following the blue-on-white and white blazes.
 Soon, the blue-on-white-blazed Seven Hills Trail also departs to the right, but you should continue ahead, following the white-blazed Kakiat Trail.
 In about half a mile, you'll pass cascades in the brook and cross the orange-blazed Hillburn-Torne-Sebago Trail.

 Continue ahead on the white-blazed trail, which becomes rougher as it proceeds over and around huge boulders.
 In another quarter of a mile, you'll reach a junction with the yellow-blazed Stony Brook Trail.
 Turn left, now following both white and yellow blazes, and cross a footbridge over Pine Meadow Brook.
-(Note: As of January 2018, this bridge is out.
-It is scheduled to be replaced in the spring of 2018.
-It may be possible, under favorable conditions, to cross the brook on rocks.
-If this is not possible, you can backtrack on the Kakiat Trail for a quarter mile and cross the brook on the HTS bridge at the Cascade of Slid, then return to the trailhead on the Pine Meadow Trail.)
+(Note: As of August 2019, this bridge is out.
+If the water in the brook is low, it is possible to cross the brook on rocks.
+If this is not possible, you can backtrack on the Kakiat Trail for a quarter mile and cross the brook on the HTS bridge at the Cascade of Slid, then turn right and return to the trailhead on the Pine Meadow Trail.)
 A short distance beyond, the Kakiat Trail leaves to the right, but you should continue ahead on the yellow-blazed Stony Brook Trail.
 This section of the trail, which closely parallels the cascading Stony Brook, is particularly scenic.